The Stochastic Bilevel Continuous Knapsack Problem with Uncertain Follower's Objective: Additive Approximation Scheme for Componentwise Distributions

+The fact that \eqref{stochasticprob} can be solved in pseudo-polynomial time for uniform independently distributed item values raises the question of how much the complexity increases when considering \emph{correlated} item values.
+This question is only well-defined when we restrict ourselves to specific classes of distributions and when we specify how exactly the input is given.
+As an example, one may consider uniform distributions on general polytopes, instead of boxes as in Theorem~\ref{theorem_stoch2} and Theorem~\ref{theorem_cont_pp}.
+For this case, one can show that no pseudo-polynomial algorithm in the total item size~$A$ can exist unless P\;$=$\;NP, since the problem is already hard for unit sizes.
+However, the hardness derives from the complexity that can be modeled into the polytope, rather than from the stochastic optimization task itself, and the problem may turn tractable again if the numbers appearing in the description of the polytope are polynomially bounded; see~\cite{irmai} for details.

-\section{Additive approximation scheme for componentwise distributions}
+\section{Additive Approximation Scheme for Componentwise Distributions}

-Building on the results of the previous section, we next devise a fully pseudo-polynomial time additive approximation scheme for Problem~\eqref{stochasticprob} for arbitrary continuous distributions with independent components~$\cbf_i$.
-This approach can be easily adapted to deal with (finite or infinite) discrete distributions as well.
-Recall that the finite case was settled by Theorem~\ref{theorem_complexity_finite}, but the running time of the corresponding algorithm depends on the size of the supports.
-It may thus be desirable to approximate a finite distribution by another finite distribution with a smaller support in order to obtain a faster running time, even if this comes with a small error.
+Building on the results of the previous section, we next devise a fully pseudo-polynomial time additive approximation scheme for Problem~\eqref{stochasticprob} for arbitrary absolutelycontinuous distributions with independent components~$\cbf_i$.
+This approach can be easily adapted to deal with discrete distributions (with finite or infinite support) as well.
+Recall that the case of finite support was settled by Theorem~\ref{theorem_complexity_finite}, but the running time of the corresponding algorithm depends on the size of the supports.
+It may thus be desirable to approximate a discrete distribution by another discrete distribution with a smaller support in order to obtain a faster running time, even if this comes with a small error.

 For each~$i\in\fot n$, we assume that the distribution of~$\cbf_i$ is given by an oracle for its cumulative distribution function, defined as

 as well as an oracle for its quantile function

 For convenience, we set~$F_{\cbf_i}(\infty)=1$.
 If~$F_{\cbf_i}$ is invertible, we have~$Q_{\cbf_i}=F^{-1}_{\cbf_i}$.